JamBelg/Time-Series-Forecasting-with-R/README.md

 As you can see, we have missing values in oil dataset:</br>
 ![image1](https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/Oil_NA.jpg?raw=true)
-There is a lot of technics to deal with missing value, one of them is simply delete them.
-In this tutorial I will take the last non NA value to replace the missing values.
+</br>There is a lot of technics to deal with missing value, one of them is simply delete them.
+In this tutorial I will take the last non NA value to replace the missing values.</br>
 ```
 df_oil$oil_NNA<-df_oil$dcoilwtico
 df_oil[1,3]=df_oil[2,3]